nginx-proxy/nginx-proxy/docs/README.md

 ### Scoped IPv6 Resolvers

-NginX does not support scoped IPv6 resolvers.
-In [docker-entrypoint.sh](https://github.com/nginx-proxy/nginx-proxy/tree/main/docker-entrypoint.sh) the resolvers are parsed from resolv.conf, but any scoped IPv6 addreses will be removed.
+Nginx does not support scoped IPv6 resolvers.
+In [docker-entrypoint.sh](https://github.com/nginx-proxy/nginx-proxy/blob/main/app/docker-entrypoint.sh) the resolvers are parsed from resolv.conf, but any scoped IPv6 addreses will be removed.

 ### IPv6 NAT